-- Value ETFs have low expense ratios.
+Value ETFs have low expense ratios.
 The cost can play an integral role in your decision to invest.
-Value ETFs are designed to attract investors who want to earn more profits for a lower price.
+These ETFs are designed to attract investors who want to earn more profits for a lower price.
 These ETFs are passively managed and an expense ratio is the annual cost of operations.

 A low expense ratio of 0.1% means that you’ll shell out $10 for every $10,000 you invest.
 For instance, you can purchase shares of Vanguard Energy ETF (NYSEARCA: VDE) at a low expense ratio of 0.10% — $100.
-With value ETFs, you have the option of buying cheaper stocks such as Fidelity MSCI Energy Index ETF (NYSEARCA: FENY) at a lower expense ratio — 0.08% — or $80.
+With these ETFs, you have the option of buying cheaper stocks such as Fidelity MSCI Energy Index ETF (NYSEARCA: FENY) at a lower expense ratio — 0.08% — or $80.

-- Value ETFs have good dividend yields.
-Most value ETFs offer dividends to shareholders on a monthly or quarterly basis.
+Value ETFs have good dividend yields.
+Most ETFs offer dividends to shareholders on a monthly or quarterly basis.
 Taking the time to invest in these ETFs can become a second source of income for you.
 Combined with the security of long-term returns, these ETFs can help you plan your retirement and even cover your regular expenses without requiring you to dig into your savings.

 3 Value ETFs by AUM

 You should evaluate key factors such as expense ratios, price-to-earnings (P/E) ratios, index performance, historical return records, liquidity and assets under management (AUM) before you invest.
-Taking these criteria into consideration, you can check out these value ETFs to invest in.
+Taking these criteria into consideration, you can check out these ETFs to invest in.

 1. Utilities Select Sector SPDR Fund (NYSEARCA: XLU)

-Launched in 1998, Utilities Select Sector SPDR Fund tracks the Utilities Select Sector Index.
+Launched in 1998, the Utilities Select Sector SPDR Fund tracks the Utilities Select Sector Index.
 It exposes you to domestic stocks from the U.S. utility sector known for low volatility and high dividend yields.